Bidding For The Serialized 001/001 One Ring Is At $100,000!

 You May Also Like: The One Ring Revealed And More! - LOTR MTG Spoilers

-Next, you have to consider the possibility that it will be opened by a big game store or something.
-After all, they do order/open larger quantities of boxes than your average person.
+Next, you have to consider the possibility that a big game store or something will open it.
+After all, they order/open larger boxes than your average person.
 If this were to be the case, it would likely be auctioned off to the highest bidder; Which people have joked will be Post Malone.

 The Card Is Stored Away